 The OGS is offered only in visitor mode.

-The IAC community has access to the LCO telescope through two channels: 1) regular calls for the open time accessible to the partners, and 2) about 400 hr of granted time to the network of 40 cm telescopes (evaluated by this committee).
+The IAC community has access to the LCO telescope through two channels: 1) regular calls for the open time accessible to the partners, and 2) 400 hr granted to the network of 1.0m (starting in S2021B) as well as 400 hr of granted time to the network of 40 cm telescopes (both evaluated by this committee).
 All the observations are executed in queue mode.

 Starting from semester 2019B two robotic telescopes lead by the Open University are offered: PIRATE and COAST.
 Details for the preparation of the Phase II will be given in a subsequent announcement to the PIs of approved programs.